Aider-AI/aider/docs/connect.md

 ## OpenAI compatible APIs

-If you can make an LLM accessible via an OpenAI compatible API, you can use `--openai-api-base` to connect to a different API endpoint.
+If you can make an LLM accessible via an OpenAI compatible API endpoint, you can use `--openai-api-base` to have aider connect to it.

-You might need to use `--no-require-model-info` to tell aider to work with an unknown model that has no metadata available like context size, token costs, etc.
+You might need to use `--no-require-model-info` if aider doesn't recognize the model you want to use.
+For unknown models, aider won't have normal metadata available like the context window size, token costs, etc.
 Some minor functionality will be limited when using such models.

 ## Other LLMs